Jason2Brownlee/blog/content/posts/bali-coin.md

 title: 'Bali Coin'
 ---

-I have written a novella for my youngest son (e.g. targets age 6-12).
+I have written a novella for my youngest son (e.g. targets age 6 to 12).

-It's about him and his brother in their favourite holiday destination.
+It's about him and his brother visiting their favourite holiday destination.

 The title is: "**The Bali Coin**"